rick-dalley/cnn/README.md

 ## Overview

 This project implements a Convolutional Neural Network (CNN) in Rust from scratch.
-It includes custom matrix operations, activation functions, pooling layers, and a configurable training pipeline.
+It includes custom matrix operations, activation functions, pooling layers, and a configurable training pipeline. **Please note that this is very much in the development stages.**

 ## Requirements